Jeremy-To/TalkRoom/README.md

 --------------------------------

 ### Features:
-* Responsive Ui built with ReactJs
+* Responsive Ui built with React and Typescript
 * Back-End handled with Firebase Firestore
 * Css wrote with Tailwind
 * Built with React Context provider